 When it comes to costs, you’re in control.
 There’s a daily budget that you can set for each ad campaign.
 You can decide on the spend per day and you can change it whenever you want.

-This is the position that your ads appear on the results page.
+This is the position where your ads appear on the results page.
 If your position is anywhere between 1-4, it generally means that your ad is showing among the top ads on the first page of results.
 Your position will be affected by the quality score (quality of the ad, keywords and landing pages) and relevance.
-So even if you’re paying more than your competition (by setting higher Max CPC) you won’t be guaranteed a higher position if your ads aren’t relevant or of low quality.
+So even if you’re paying more than your competition (by setting a higher Max CPC) you won’t be guaranteed a higher position if your ads aren’t relevant or of low quality.

-This is the percentage of people whose clicks on the ad have resulted in a certain action afterward.
+This is the percentage of people whose clicks on the ad have resulted in a certain action afterwards.
 For an e-commerce site, this could mean tracking customers who add an item to their basket or complete a checkout process.
 If you’re not an e-commerce site, a conversion could simply mean filling out a contact form or completing a download.